Specifyapp/configurations-examples/README.md

 All examples are detailed by their own `README.md`.

 ## What is the .env file?
-We recommend you to store and use your personal access token thanks to an `.env` file.
+We recommend you to store and use your personal access token from an `.env` file.

 ℹ️ You will only be able to use this `.env` file inside a Specify configuration written in JavaScript.

-However, Specify can have its configuration is JSON if:
+However, Specify can have its configuration is JSON in the following cases:
-- You want to
+- If you want to
-- Your configuration is meant to be used inside a Github repository
+- If your configuration is meant to be read used inside a Github repository

 ## How to try configuration examples?
 To try the provided examples, you need to: